In our series highlighting 12 effective strategies to score holiday book sales, steps 4-6 include getting your book distributed and driving sales.

 - iBooks.
 Apple’s iBooks is the premier eBook destination for iPad and iPhone owners in over 50 countries around the globe.

 - Barnes & Noble.
 Your eBook can be easily purchased by millions of NOOK owners around the world.

 - Google Play.
-Google is the rising star in eBook sales.
+Google is a rising star in eBook sales.

 - Hoopla.
-This new digital on-demand service that makes your eBook accessible to North American public libraries.
+This digital on-demand service makes your eBook accessible to North American public libraries.